-- Boutique advisory firms – Boutique advisory firms are known to provide customized financial solutions to the clients which are majorly the ultra-HNWI’s (greater than USD 30 million) and HNWI’s(USD 1 million to 30 million)
+- Boutique advisory firms – Boutique advisory firms provide customized financial solutions to clients, which are majorly the ultra-HNWIs (greater than USD 30 million) and HNWIs (USD 1 million to 30 million)

 Overview of Wealth Management in India

-The 21st century in India saw a spell of entrepreneurial ventures which has created an ever-growing High Net worth Individuals or HNWI’s.
-According to a report, India – The Future of HNWIs to 2015: Bourgeoning Wealth and Wealth Management Opportunities
+The 21st century in India saw a spell of entrepreneurial ventures, which has created an ever-growing High net-worth Individuals or HNWIs.
+According to a report, India – The Future of HNWIs to 2015: Bourgeoning Wealth and Wealth Management Opportunities.

-- Going forward, the number of Indian HNWIs is expected to grow by 85% to reach close to 465,000 individuals in 2015.
-HNWI wealth is expected to grow by 97% to US$2,134 billion in 2015.
+- The number of Indian HNWIs will grow by 85%, reaching 465,000 individuals in 2015.
+HNWI’s wealth will grow by 97% to US$2,134 billion in 2015.